VildeBruhn/vildebruhn.github.io/other_resources/references.md

 Bartoszek, K., J. Pienaar, P. Mostad, S. Andersson, and T. F. Hansen.
 2012 A phylogenetic comparative method for studying multivariate adaptation. _Journal of Theoretical Biology_ 314:204–215.

-Burnham, K. P. and D. R. Anderson.
-2002.
-Model Selection and multimodel inference: a practical information-theoretic approach (2nd ed.) - _Springer-Verlag_.

 Clavel, J., G. Escarguel, and G. Merceron.
 2015. mvmorph: an r package for fitting multivariate evolutionary models to morphometric data. _Methods in Ecology and Evolution_ 6:1311–1319.

-Cooper, N., and A. Purvis, 2010.
-Body size evolution in mammals: complexity in tempo and mode. _The American Naturalist_ 175:727–738.

-Edwards, A. W. F. 1992.
-Likelihood. expanded edition _Johns Hopkins University Press_.
-Baltimore, MD.

 Felsenstein, J. 1973.
 Maximum-likelihood estimation of evolutionary trees from continuous characters. _The American Journal of Human Genetics_ 25:471–492.